Multimessenger Characterization of High-Energy Neutrino Emission from the Brightest Neutrino-Active Galactic Nuclei

 \section{Abstract}

 The observation of high-energy neutrinos from the direction of the nearby active galaxy, NGC 1068, was a major step in identifying the origin of high-energy cosmic neutrinos.
 The multimessenger data imply that high-energy neutrinos originate from the hearts of active galaxies which are opaque to GeV--TeV $\gamma$-rays.
 This realization is reinforced by the excess of neutrinos in the direction of NGC 4151 and Circinus Galaxy, other nearby active galactic nuclei (AGNs).
 Understanding the vicinity of supermassive black holes with electromagnetic radiation is often challenging due to uncertainties associated with the absorption of emission in these dense environments, and neutrinos can be used as a powerful probe of the inner parts of the active galaxies.
 Considering the five brightest neutrino-active galaxies, NGC 1068, NGC 4151, CGCG 420-15, Circinus Galaxy, and NGC 7469, we employ the measured neutrino spectra together with the sub-GeV \gray emission measured by the {\em Fermi} satellite to break the degeneracy and narrow in on the parameter space of neutrino emission from turbulent coronae of AGNs.
 We also study contributions of jet-quiet AGNs, whose properties are similar to NGC 1068 and NGC 7469, to the isotropic neutrino background flux, through exploring possibilities that the neutrino luminosity function may deviate from the X-ray luminosity function.
+We confirm that jet-quiet AGNs can account for the all-sky neutrino flux in the $10–100$~TeV range, in support of the original magnetically turbulent corona model for neutrinos.
 Our results will help estimate the prospects for identifying additional neutrino-active galaxies and guide future targeted analyses.